Nico-Shock/Setup-Arch-Linux-Nvidia-Gaming-Ready/README.md

 ## Theming for Gnome

+## Theming for Gnome

-Exensions for Gnome:
+### Extensions for Gnome:

-- Exension List
+- Extension List
-- Applincator and KStsatusNotifertlem Support
+- Application and KStatusNotifierItem Support
 - Blur my Shell
 - Just Perfection
 - Dash to Dock